ocean-tracking-network/node-manager-training/_episodes/09_deploy_metadata.md

 	* recover_date_time
 2. If any of the above mandatory fields are blank, follow-up with the researcher will be required if:
 	* you cannot discern the values yourself.
-	* you do not have access to the Tag or Receiver Specifications from the manufacturer (relevant for the columns containing transmitter information).
+	* you do not have access to the Tag or Receiver Specifications from the manufacturer, these can be checked in DBeaver (relevant for the columns containing transmitter information).
 3. Are the station names in the metadata consistent with those already loaded to the database (ex. '_yyyy' appended to station names or special characters in the metadata)?
 4. Are all lat/longs in the correct sign?
 Are they in the correct format (decimal degrees)?
 5. Do all transceivers/test tags have their transmitters provided?